Architecture¶

 Full Documentation

-For detailed information about Lucene query sanitization, including the problem, solution, and sanitization functions, see the Known Issues page.
+For detailed information about Lucene query sanitization, including the problem, solution, and sanitization functions, see src/server/lib/lucene.ts.

 Component Stack¶